Sofia Sanchez De Betak's 2019 Met Gala Dress Was By Mango — & You Can Buy A Similar One Soon

 "Being the brand ambassador of Mango, it was kind of the natural thing to do; I spoke to them and they were on board immediately," de Betak tells The Zoe Report on why she chose the brand to design her outfit this year.
 "I’m very excited because it shows that you can walk the red carpet with an affordable dress that still looks great, and the process of making the dress and being involved myself and with the help of Mimi Cuttrell was great."

 And affordable it is.
-Though the retailer's replica of Sofia's dress will be available for $499 (not bad for a red carpet dress!), Mango will also be launching a capsule that ranges from $100 to $130 — a price point that makes it almost too easy to add one of these Met Gala-inspired pieces to your wardrobe.
+Though the retailer's replica of Sofia's dress is $499 (not bad for a red carpet dress!), Mango is also launching a capsule that ranges from $100 to $130 — a price point that makes it almost too easy to add one of these Met Gala-inspired pieces to your wardrobe.

 The process of creating an affordable couture dress did prove to be challenging.
 "I didn’t have [a vision] really, it was a process," de Betak explains to TZR.
 "The Mango team and Mimi and I started building it up, and the idea came out beautifully.
 During the process the ideas changed, sometimes you have an idea and then, when you bring it to life, it doesn’t work as planned.
 So it took a lot of traveling, we went to Barcelona a few times, we had a few fittings and a lot of lovely dinners."